The Building Blocks of Collaboration: Partner and Small-Group Chats (Grades 5–6)

 Children learn a great deal, academically and socially, by collaborating—working together toward common goals.
 A good way to help students begin developing collaboration skills is by teaching them how to exchange ideas, information, and opinions as they converse with partners or in small groups.

 Partner and small-group chats require complex skills best taught in the context of a positive classroom community in which all students feel safe, included, and respected.
-Working with students to establish classroom rules, using positive teacher language, helping students get to know each other by inviting them to share news and opinions in Morning Meeting and at other times throughout the day—these are all strategies you can use to establish a positive learning community.
+Working with students to establish classroom rules, using positive teacher language, helping students get to know each other by inviting them to share news and opinions in Morning Meeting or Responsive Advisory Meeting and at other times throughout the day—these are all strategies you can use to establish a positive learning community.

 Once you’ve begun building your community, you can also start teaching students about partner and small-group chats.
 Here’s a plan for how you could stage that teaching.